Chalarangelo/jsiqle/README.md

 - `fields`: (Optional) An array of fields that make up the model.
 More information about field definitions can be found in the next section.
 - `key`: (Optional) Parameter to create a key field, not part of the `fields` themselves.
 Can either be a string with the name of the key or an object with a `name` (string) and a `type` (either `'string'` or `'auto'`) representing a string or auto-incrementing integer key.
 By default, a model's key is a string field named `'id'`.
 - `properties`: (Optional) An object containing key-value pairs for getter properties to be defined on the model.
 All properties expect a single argument representing a record of the given model.
 More information about property definitions can be found in one of the following sections.
+- `cachedProperties`: (Optional) An array containing property names that should be cached.
+Properties are cached as long as a record doesn't have any field changes.
+More information about property caching can be found in one of the following sections.
 - `scopes`: (Optional) An object containing key-value pairs for getter properties to be defined on the record set of the model.
 All scopes expect a single argument representing the record set or a subset of records from the current model.
 More information about scope definitions can be found in one of the following sections.
 - `validators`: (Optional) An object containing key-value pairs for validation properties that return a boolean value depending on the validation's result.
 All validators expect two arguments, the current record and the record set of the current model.
 More information about validators and field validators can be found in one of the following sections.